CRISPRi/a Toolbox for Genome Regulation

-We have been developing a kit of CRISPR tools, repurposed from various bacterial CRISPR/Cas9 systems.
-The toolkit allows sequence-specific regulation of gene expression on the transcriptional or epigenetic levels, as well as for genome imaging in living cells.
-Please click on each topic to expand for more details.
+We have developed a toolkit of CRISPRi/a tools from various species of bacteria CRISPR systems.
+The toolkit allows efficient sequence-specific activation or repression of gene expression in different organisms (bacteria, yeast, mammalian cells).
+We also developed the CRISPR for tracking chromatin dynamics in living mammalian cells.
+Please click on each topic for more details.

-We have engineered the bacterial immune CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) system as a platform for RNA-guided gene in bacteria or human cells.
-This CRISPR interfering (CRISPRi) method, works independently of host cellular machineries, requiring only a nuclease-deactivated Cas9 (dCas9) protein and a customized single guide (sg) RNA designed with a 20-basepair complementary region to any gene of interest.
+We have engineered the bacterial immune CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) system as a platform for RNA-guided gene in bacteria, yeast, and human cells.
+This CRISPR interfering (CRISPRi) method, works independently of host cellular machineries, requiring only a nuclease-deactivated Cas9 (dCas9) protein and a customized single guide (sg) RNA designed with a ~20-basepair complementary region to any gene of interest.
 Co-expression of dCas9 and sgRNA can efficiently block transcription (in bacteria, ~ 300-fold repression) by interfering with transcriptional elongation, RNA polymerase binding, or transcription factor binding.

 The binding specificity is determined jointly by a 20-bp matching region on the sgRNA and a short DNA motif (protospacer adjacent motif or PAM, sequence: NRG, R = G or A) juxtaposed to the DNA complementary region.
 The uniqueness of CRISPRi, as compared to several recently published works on using the wild-type CRISPR system for genome editing, is that the nuclease-deficient dCas9 mutant of could silence transcription of the target the gene expression without genetically altering the target sequence.
 Thus, CRISPRi is a system that can regulate a genome instead of modifying a genome.

 More details about the CRISPRi technology can be found on wikipedia.